 DEFENSE: MULTIPLE SEVEN-MAN FRONT

 Known for their aggressive, pursuit-oriented defense, the Panthers employ a multiple seven-man front and a four-deep secondary.
-The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebackers.
+The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebacker looks.
 The linemen range from run-stuffing tackles to pass-rushing defensive ends.
-The variable four-linebacker front includes hybrid players, who can stop the run and cover receivers in space, with traditional inside linebackers.
-Over the years the Panthers’ front seven have garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
+The variable four-linebacker front includes hybrid players who can stop the run and cover receivers in space with traditional inside linebackers.
+Over the years, the Panther front seven has garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
 The defense uses a wide range of stunts and blitzes to keep the opposing offense off-balance.
 Intensity and a tenacious pursuit to the ball have become trademarks of the Panther defense.